What does Treloar’s do?

 Each student’s programme is broken down into a system of aims, objectives and targets, which are all recorded on our on-line student record system.

 We have a comprehensive system of annual reports and reviews to provide real time information on a young person’s curriculum progress and achievements.
 We encourage parents to get involved in a young person’s education where relevant.

-Our BELONG family support group in conjunction with our Parents’ Association also offer training and information days.
+Our Parents’ Association also offers training and information days.

-Each member of our staff has the student’s well-being at the centre of their role supported by a multi-disciplinary team of professionals on-site.
+Each member of our staff has students’ well-being at the centre of their role supported by a multi-disciplinary team of professionals on-site.

 Every student has a Multi-Disciplinary Team consisting of the following staff: